JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - Intersection Observer API - allows us to observe changes to the way a certain target element intersects another element or the viewport.
 - All sections of the DOM will be observed when the page is loaded.
 - Have a look at useful screenshots for this.
+- You can use the `.length` property on Nodelists too.